Crude Oil and Your Health

 The US EPA website that lists dispersant ingredients provides the following advice to workers:

-“People working with dispersants are strongly advised to use a half face filter mask or an air-supplied breathing apparatus to protect their noses, throats & lungs, they should wear nitrile or PVC gloves, coveralls, boots, and chemical splash goggles to keep dispersants off skin and out of their eyes. ”
+“People working with dispersants are strongly advised to use a half face filter mask to protect their noses, throats & lungs, they should wear nitrile or PVC gloves, coveralls, boots, and chemical splash goggles to keep dispersants off skin and out of their eyes.
+Reaching out to a vendor having a good stock of kn95 mask for sale isn’t hard.”

 Crude oil contains many chemicals that can irritate the skin and mucous membranes on contact.
 Irritant effects can range from slight reddening to burning, swelling (edema), pain, and permanent skin damage.
 Commonly reported effects of acute exposure to crude oil through inhalation or ingestion include difficulty breathing, headaches, dizziness, nausea, confusion, and other central nervous system effects.